Anti-Raid/splashtail/docs/src/user/templating/1-intro.md

 error("Could not parse user ID for some reason")
 ```

+## Events

+All Lua templates are invoked via events.
+As such, the first argument to the template is an ``Event``. ``Event`` is a ``userdata``.
+The below will explain the most important fields exposed by ``Event``.
+Note that all fields, unless stated otherwise, are read-only:

+- ``

-## Template Tokens
+## Template Context

-All Lua templates include a special template token in addition to the template arguments.
-"Executors" use this token to get access to the low-level per-template state.
+All Lua templates are passed both the ``Event`` (denoted by `args`) and a `TemplateContext` userdata (denoted by `token`).
+Note that like ``Event``, ``TemplateContext`` is a *userdata* (not a table).
+As such, they cannot be manually constructed in templates themselves.

+"Executors" and other sensistive APIs use the `TemplateContext` to read ``template_data`` including the pragma (note that `template_data` is also exposed to templates as a read-only field).
+This is what allows AntiRaids capability system to correctly sandbox templates based on what capabilities they have been given.

 Examples of executors include the ``@antiraid/actions`` `ActionExecutor`, which allows you to perform actions such as banning/kicking/timing out users and other Discord actions and ``@antiraid/kv`` `KvExecutor` which allow for persistent storage via a key-value interface.

+``TemplateContext`` is guaranteed to be valid while accessible in the VM .
+This means that templates can choose to share their capabilities with other templates using the ``__stack``.

-Note that token is randomly generated for each *template invocation* and is only guaranteed to be valid during a template execution.
-It is also guaranteed, however, that the created executor is complete and does not rely on the token itself whatsoever after creation.
+It is also guaranteed that the created executor is complete and does not rely on the token itself whatsoever after creation.
 This means that a template executor can be used after the template has finished executing (e.g. in a coroutine).

 ### Example